Laura Ling: Career

-She first worked as a correspondent for KCET's SoCal Connected and producer at Channel One News.
+She first worked as a correspondent for KCET's SoCal Connected and as a producer at Channel One News.
 She co-created Breaking it Down, a documentary series on MTV that aired between 1999 and 2001.

 Next Ling joined Current TV, where she reported on issues about Cuba, Indonesia, the Philippines, Turkey, the West Bank, and the Amazon River, as well as about shantytowns in Sao Paulo, Brazil, gangs and homeless teens in Los Angeles, and underground churches in China.
-Prior to her detention, she had reported on the Mexican Drug War.
+Prior to her detention, she had reported on the Mexican drug war.

-When Ling was captured and detained, she was undercover making a documentary about North Korean defectors, who were primarily women.
+When Ling was captured and detained, she was undercover, making a documentary about North Korean defectors, who were primarily women.
 She explored the dangers they faced after crossing the Chinese border at the Tumen River, including forced marriages and trafficking, deportation, and being criminalized.

 Ling hosted a one-hour news show on E!
 Network, entitled E!
 Investigates, which premiered on December 8, 2010.
 The show targeted a younger audience and focused on pop culture.
 Her second show on E! was called Society X with Laura Ling, which aired on October 3, 2013.
 In addition, Ling hosted a nightly news program on KCET, which focused on local news in Los Angeles.
 Ling has also worked on projects for Nightline, NBC, PBS, and The WB (now The CW).

 In 2015, Ling partnered with The ONE Campaign to make a documentary How Africa is Hacking Its Energy Crisis, which was posted on the Seeker Stories YouTube channel.
 Ling also created and reported on Rituals with Laura Ling, which was also posted to the Seeker Stories YouTube channel.

 2009 detention in North Korea

 In the last week of March 2009, North Korea announced that two American journalists were detained and would be indicted and tried for illegally entering the country.
-On May 3, 2009, it was announced that Ling and fellow journalist Euna Lee were the journalists who had been detained, after they attempted to film refugees and defectors along the border with China.
+On May 3, 2009, it was announced that Ling and Euna Lee were the two who had been detained, after they attempted to film refugees and defectors along the border with China.
 In June 2009, they were sentenced to 12 years in a labor prison for illegal entry into North Korea, and unspecified hostile acts.